The contact forms listed in the right-hand navigation go to the various departments listed below.

 Crimestoppers 0800 555 111

-Report a non-emergency crime or provide informaiton on a criminal activity ring 0800 555 111 or complete the Crimestoppers online form.
+To report a non-emergency crime or provide information on a criminal activity call CrimeStoppers on 0800 555 111 or complete the Crimestoppers online form.

 Letter of appreciation - 101 call centre

 The emailed letter of appreciation will be forwarded onto the appropriate person or department.

 Lost or found property - 101 call centre